Selkirk (1895 sternwheeler): Transfer to the Columbia River

-Forster did nothing with the vessel until the spring of 1899, when he had Selkirk loaded onto two flatcars and shipped by rail to Golden, BC, on the uppermost reaches of the Columbia River, where the vessel was reconstructed.
+Forster did nothing with the vessel until the spring of 1899, when he had Selkirk loaded onto two flatcars and shipped by rail to Golden, on the uppermost reaches of the Columbia River, where the vessel was reconstructed.
 Forster did not however immediately place the vessel in commercial service.
 In 1906 gasoline engines were installed in place of the original steam engines.
-In 1913 Selkirk was sold to Capt.
-E.N.
-Russell.
+In 1913 Selkirk was sold to Captain E. N. Russell.

 Withdrawal from service

 Selkirk was withdrawn from the vessel register in 1917.
 The vessel was hauled out on the ways at Golden, where she was apparently simply abandoned.